10% discount on remaining stays between now and 22nd December 2023 (3 night stay minimum).

 A travel cot and highchair are not available.

-Two well-behaved dogs are welcome at Millsyde for a fee of £20 per dog.
-Dogs must be kept off the furniture and out of the bedrooms.
+Two well-behaved dogs are welcome at Millsyde for a fee of £25 per dog.

 All guests are provided with sumptuous feather pillows and duvets, top quality bed linen and towels.